An Unexpected Depth of Experience

 Moving to Arizona for family reasons, Denis spent 18 months as a day trader (technically a proprietary trader with a professional firm).
 He devised a number of sophisticated trading strategies, such as pairs trading and regression-based long/short ETF baskets (there might have been some ill-advised chasing of wild momentum stocks too).
 It was a fun challenge and an excellent education about an entirely different side of the investment world, but at the end of the day it simply wasn't a good way to make a living.
 Also, seeing a simple target date fund in Denis’ IRA do laps around his hard-fought trading profits was quite an eye-opener.

 When Denis returned to financial planning, he distilled all of his experiences in diverse corners of the industry into a straightforward investment philosophy - don't get fancy and focus on the things you can control (hint: the market is not one of them).
 Dave Hamra and Gordian Advisors turned out to be a perfect match for that realization.
 An avid student of the markets, Denis still enjoys applying his research skills to analyzing current investment trends, such as smart beta, tactical strategies and liquid alternatives.
 Most of the time, he fails to find any compelling reasons to use complicated strategies in client portfolios.

 Denis grew up in Sochi, Russia (site of the 2014 Winter Olympics) and moved to the United States in 1997.
 He followed his wife Katie to her native Tucson in 2011 and plans to make it their long-term home.
-Outside of the financial markets, Denis’ interests include CrossFit, yoga, hiking and spending time with his young son Brady.
+Outside of the financial markets, Denis’ interests include yoga, hiking, racquetball and spending time with his young kids Brady and Finley.